-Alhaj Bin Tengku Azman Shah Alhaj (Chairman) Miss Ong Suan Pin (Member)
+Bin Tengku Idris Shah (Member) Miss Ong Suan Pin (Member)

 - a.
-The members of the Remuneration Committee shall be appointed by the Board from amongst their number, consisting wholly or mainly of Non-Executive Directors and shall consist of not less than two (2) members. - b.
+The members of the Remuneration Committee shall be appointed by the Board from amongst their number, consisting wholly of Non-Executive Directors and shall consist of not less than two (2) members. - b.
 The members of the Committee shall elect the Chairman from amongst their number who shall be Independent Non-Executive Directors. - c.
 If the number of members for any reasons fall below two (2), the Board shall, within three (3) months of that event, appoint such numbers of new members as may be required to make up the minimum number of two (2) members. - d.
 The term of office for all members of the Committee is subject to renewal on a yearly basis. - e.
 The Company Secretary shall be the Secretary of the Committee. - f.
 Directors do not participate in decisions on their own remuneration packages.